In this article

 How Does Monk Automate Cash Application?

-Monk's AI-native cash application, launched in 2026, reads remittance across channels and matches payments to the correct invoices, including the split, consolidated, and incomplete cases that break rules-based tools.
-It resolves issues where it has 100% confidence and flags the rest, and it pairs with AR automation so matched cash updates your ledger automatically.
-For fundamentals, see what is cash application.
+Monk is an AI-native invoice-to-cash platform, and its cash application reads remittance across channels and matches payments to the correct invoices, including the split, consolidated, and incomplete cases that break rules-based tools.
+It applies the matches it is confident in and flags only the rest for review.

 What Changes After You Automate?